 Docker

-Note very loudly that additional Docker options should be set in the env file, and they require a restart!
+Note very loudly that additional Docker options should be set in the .env

 NOTICE: